vichan7/lidar-imu-calib-docker/README.md

 ## Extra Information

-- The docker images don't run on Nvidia GPUs, ensure you're primary display manager is not NVIDIA.
+- The docker images don't run on NVIDIA GPUs, ensure you're primary display manager is not NVIDIA.
 Set the GPU profile to either `on-demand` or `Intel` on nvidia-smi on ubuntu.
 The package will throw a X11 error otherwise.
 - The ros-master is shared with the PC outside the docker.
 You can run any other package outside the container and send it to the ROS running inside the container.